ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#boolean">Boolean</a></td>
 <td>

-If omitted or false, limits the response to tasks that have not completed.
+If set to `true`, return tasks that have completed, as well as those still active.

 </td>
 </tr>